JimDaly/DataversePowerAutomateHelpers/README.md

 </Action>
 ```

-If you call the Action from PostMan, it works as expected:
+If you call the `sample_RetrieveOptions` action from PostMan, you can see the type of response expected:

 **Request**